watem-sedem/watem-sedem/_sources/tutorial.rst.txt

 5. More examples?
 *****************

-Do you want to experiment even more with the options of CN-WS?
+Do you want to experiment even more with the options of WaTEM-SEDEM?
 The test files in the repository contain an example project where following options are used:

 - river routing